HardHatRacoons/documentation/docs/application/codebase/main+App.md

 ## Contexts

+- **UserProvider**: Provides the user context throughout the application for authentication and state management.
 - **ThemeContext**: Manages the current theme of the application (default is set to `dark`).
-- **UserProvider**: Provides the user context throughout the application for authentication and state management.

 ---

 ## Amplify

 - Configured using the `amplify_outputs.json` file.
-- Can be extended for services like authentication, storage, and API integration.
+- Supports modular integration with services like:
+    - Authentication (Cognito)
+    - Storage (S3)
+    - APIs (API Gateway or Lambda)

 ---

 ## Styling

 - Imports global styles from `./index.css`.
+- Fonts are imported via @fontsource/inter for consistent UI typography.

 ---

 ## Notes

-- Uncomment the `ConsoleLogger` import and related code in `main.jsx` for debugging Amplify issues.
+- You can enable ConsoleLogger for Amplify by uncommenting the line in main.jsx for debugging backend configurations.
-- Ensure that the `amplify_outputs.json` file is correctly configured for your AWS resources.
+- Always verify that amplify_outputs.json is properly generated and aligned with your current Amplify project.

 ---